ember-cli/eslint-plugin-ember/docs/rules/no-unused-services.md

 By removing unused service injections, we can reduce the amount of code we have and improve code readability.

-**Note**: This rule can exhibit false positives when an injected service is only used in:
+**Warning**: This rule can exhibit false positives when an injected service is only used in:

 - The corresponding handlebars template file for a controller or component
 - A mixin or parent class that the current class extends from